Inference for Sparse and Dense Functional Data with Covariate Adjustments: Abstract

 \section{Abstract}

 We consider inference for the mean and covariance functions of covariate adjusted functional data using Local Linear Kernel (LLK) estimators.
-By means of a double asymptotic, we differentiate between ``sparse'' and ``dense'' covariate adjusted functional data -- depending on the relative order of $m$ (discretization points per function) and $n$ (number of functions).
+By means of a double asymptotic, we differentiate between sparse and dense covariate adjusted functional data -- depending on the relative order of $m$ (the discretization points per function) and $n$ (the number of functions).
 Our simulation results demonstrate that the existing asymptotic normality results can lead to severely misleading inferences in finite samples.
-We explain this phenomenon based on our theoretical results and propose finite-sample corrections which provide practically useful approximations for inference in ``sparse'' and ``dense'' data scenarios as well as any hybrid data scenario in-between.
+We explain this phenomenon based on our theoretical results and propose finite-sample corrections which provide practically useful approximations for inference in sparse and dense data scenarios.
+The relevance of our theoretical results is showcased using a real-data application.

 {\it Keywords:} functional data analysis, local linear kernel estimation, asymptotic normality, multiple bandwidth selection, finite-sample correction

 \spacingset{1.2}